-After working together on an episode of Safe Space, Emmy award winning writer Chrissy Shackelford reached out to me to direct a show about a Ghostwriter.
+After working together on an episode of Safe Space, 2021 Emmy Award winning writer/performer Chrissy Shackelford reached out to me to direct a show about a Ghostwriter.
 The show is entirely improvised by Chrissy and actor James Dwyer who plays the Ghostwriter, and each episode showcases one of Chrissy’s insane and hilarious original characters.

 As a writer-director, my interest is in building a character-based story structure and finding ways to best showcase a performers authenticity.
-My passion is in series, I like thinking about the architecture of a show and being able to feed off of an audience’s expectations from episode to episode.
-So for short films, I like to keep an experimental mind and an eye out for new ways to do things.
+I like to keep an experimental mind and an eye out for new ways to do things.
 And as my filmmaking matures, I continue to find ways to experiment, collaborate with actors I admire, with a growing desire to show life as lived.

 As creative director for Jeff’s 2020 campaign for town judge of Ossining New York, I produced a number of commercial spots helping Jeff unseat an 8-year incumbent judge.
 Jeff’s campaign started in February 2020, which presented a serious obstacle: how does a first time candidate run for a local office during an international pandemic?
 I’m very proud to say this campaign was a success and this experience has also widened my interest to work on more political projects.
 I’ve since been working closely with NY Renews, a coalition of over 100 organizations devoted to promoting good jobs and climate justice with 100% clean, renewable energy.